ibexa/documentation-developer/docs/guide/custom_policies.md

 ```

 The type class implements `eZ\Publish\SPI\Limitation\Type`.
-`accept`, `validate` and `buildValue` implement the value class usage logic.
+- `accept`, `validate` and `buildValue` implement the value class usage logic.
-`evaluate` challenge a limitation value against the current user, the subject object and other context objects to return is the limitation is satisfied or not. `evaluate` is, among others, used by `PermissionResolver::canUser` (to check if a user having access to a function can use it in its limitations) and `PermissionResolver::lookupLimitations`.
+- `evaluate` challenge a limitation value against the current user, the subject object and other context objects to return if the limitation is satisfied or not. `evaluate` is, among others, used by `PermissionResolver::canUser` (to check if a user having access to a function can use it in its limitations) and `PermissionResolver::lookupLimitations`.

 ```php
 [[= include_file('code_samples/back_office/limitation/src/Security/Limitation/CustomLimitationType.php') =]]